versedaccounting/versedaccounting/public/articles/how-to-open-a-business-in-oregon.md

 ## 8. Understand Ongoing Requirements

-Once your business is running, you’ll need to:
+Once your business is running, you'll need to:
 - File an annual report with the Secretary of State ($100/year)
 - Track and pay taxes regularly
 - Renew business licenses as needed